approov/quickstart-android-java-okhttp/SHAPES-EXAMPLE.md

 ![Approov Substitute Header](readme-images/approov-subs-header.png)

-Run the app again without making any changes to the app and press the `Get Shape` button.
+Build and run the app again and press the `Get Shape` button.
 You should now see this (or another shape):

 <p>
     <img src="readme-images/shapes-good.png" width="256" title="Shapes Good">